 When deciding whether or not to bring your car, it is important to consider which visa you plan on entering with.

-Tourist visa (FMM) – The TIP expires when your visa does.
+Tourist card (FMM) – The TIP expires when your visa does.
 That means that you will have to plan a road trip to the border every six months.

 Special Note: If you only have a tourist visa, you may have difficulty buying and registering a car in Mexico.